-Students must participate in at least one in-person check-in session with HLP staff during their full-time apprenticeships.
+Students must participate in at least one check-in session with HLP staff during their full-time apprenticeships.
 The date, time, and location of the sessions will be announced at the beginning of the fall semester.
-Students undertaking their apprenticeships outside of the Bay Area must participate in these check-in sessions as well, either by telephone or video conference.
+Students undertaking their apprenticeships outside of the Bay Area must participate in these check-in sessions as well.